Applying Tuition Aid

 Have additional questions?

 FAFSA stands for Free Application for Federal Student Aid.
 This form is the single most important financial aid gateway.
 It asks you questions about the student’s (and, if you are under the age of 24, the student’s parents’) income and savings to estimate how much aid the student needs.
-Your FAFSA information is used to award federal grants, state grants, and numerous scholarships from colleges, foundations, and companies..
+Your FAFSA information is used to award federal grants, state grants, and numerous scholarships from colleges, foundations, and companies.

-After submitting your FAFSA, you will receive a Student Aid Report (SAR), which is a summary of the FAFSA data you submitted.
-Review your SAR for accuracy, as this information will be sent to PBA to determine your eligibility.
-Once we receive your FAFSA, a preliminary award letter will be sent to you within 5 to 10 business days.
-Please check the Financial Aid portal on your myPBA account to ensure you are not missing any additional documents, which would prevent us from packaging your financial aid package.
+After submitting your FAFSA, you will receive a FAFSA Submission Summary, which is a summary of the FAFSA data you submitted.
+Review your Summary for accuracy, as this information will be sent to PBA to determine your eligibility.
+Once our office receives your FAFSA we will begin to package you with the financial aid you are eligible to receive.
+This process generally takes 2-3 weeks to complete and is dependent on all financial aid documents being submitted.

 The new federal regulation for verifying FAFSA income information against the IRS database is meant to streamline the FAFSA correction process.
 The IRS Data Retrieval Tool is the easiest method of accomplishing this requirement.